-Starting March 18, you can join Trinity Church Tariffville online at 8:00 am for Morning Prayer, and 8:00 pm for Compline.
+Looking for a place to gather and pray?
+Join Trinity Church Tariffville online at 8:00 am, Monday - Saturday, for Morning Prayer, and 8:00 pm, Monday - Thursday, for Compline.

 These beautiful, short services from the Book of Common Prayer, will help you start, and end your day in God's presence.